gitworkflows/GitReleaser/docs/recipes/monorepo.md

 ## 2. Configure each workspace

-- Add a `"release": "release-git"` script to each workspace's `package.json`.
+- Add a `"release": "gitreleaser"` script to each workspace's `package.json`.
-- Add a `release-git` config (either to `package.json` or in `.release-git.json`)
+- Add a `gitreleaser` config (either to `package.json` or in `.gitreleaser.json`)
 - Make sure it contains `git: false`
-- Add `@release-git/bumper` config if it has internal dependencies so these `dependencies` or `devDependencies` will be automatically bumped during the release-git process.
+- Add `@gitreleaser/bumper` config if it has internal dependencies so these `dependencies` or `devDependencies` will be automatically bumped during the gitreleaser process.

 ### Without internal dependencies